iYangxl/iYangxl/README.md

 - 👋 Hi, I’m @iYangxl
 - 👀 I’m interested in frontend programming
-- 🌱 I’m currently learning swift and english
+- 🌱 I’m currently learning swift and english grammar
 - 💞️ I’m looking to collaborate on interesting side projects
 - 📫 How to reach me yxlzmj@gmail.com